Renters Insurance Mistakes

 Mistake #2: Not Purchasing Enough Coverage

 Renters insurance is perhaps the most affordable type of insurance.
-On average, it costs close to $100 a year.
+On average, it costs around $180 a year.
 If your possessions get damaged and you don’t have renters insurance, you’ll be paying a lot more than that.

 Personal Property Protection